roman-milk/roman-milk.github.io/from-escort-to-fuck-toy.md

  "Yep.
 But with a bonus of some beautiful breasts added on."

  The watch the sun set and go inside.
 They go in the bedroom and turn the TV on.
 She picks out a romantic comedy and they cuddle and watch it.
 She starts playing with his cock and it comes up for her.
-Report_Story #4